StrangeBeeCorp/docs/docs/thehive/administration/alert-status.md

 ## Create a Status

-Click on the :fontawesome-regular-square-plus: button to add a new status.
+Click on the :fontawesome-solid-plus: button to add a new status.

 ![](../images/administration-guides/alert-status-2.png)